Irinotecan Liposome (Onivyde®)

 Diarrhea

-Diarrhea is a common side effect of irinotecan liposome and can be very dangerous because it can lead to serious dehydration.
+Diarrhea is a common side effect of the medication and can be very dangerous because it can lead to serious dehydration.
 Diarrhea can be defined as an increase in the number of bowel movements you have in a day.
-Your healthcare team may administer a medication in the clinic if you develop diarrhea right away.
-Your healthcare provider will tell you how to take loperamide (an anti-diarrheal medication) at home, which you should start taking as soon as diarrhea develops.
+Your healthcare team may give you medication in the clinic if you develop diarrhea right away.
+Your provider will tell you how to take loperamide (an anti-diarrheal medication) at home, which you should start taking as soon as diarrhea develops.
 In some cases, diarrhea can lead to severe dehydration.
 Notify your healthcare team if diarrhea does not stop on this medication so they can help you better manage this side effect.

 Low White Blood Cell Count (Leukopenia or Neutropenia)

-White blood cells (WBC) are important for fighting infection.
-While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°F/38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+White blood cells (WBC) help your body fight infection.
+While you have cancer treatment, your WBC count can drop, putting you at a higher risk of an infection.
+Tell your provider right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Low Red Blood Cell Count (Anemia)